Chris Harper (wide receiver, born 1989)

-Christopher Deon Harper (born September 10, 1989) is a former American football wide receiver.
-He played college football at Kansas State, and was drafted by the Seattle Seahawks in the fourth round of the 2013 NFL Draft.
-Harper has also been a member of the San Francisco 49ers, the Green Bay Packers and the New York Giants.
+Christopher Deon Harper (born September 10, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Kansas State Wildcats, and was selected by the Seattle Seahawks in the fourth round of the 2013 NFL draft.
+Harper was also a member of the San Francisco 49ers, the Green Bay Packers and the New York Giants.

-High school
+Early life

 Harper was born in Wichita, Kansas.
 He attended Northwest High School in Wichita, and played high school football for the Northwest Grizzlies.
 As a quarterback, he completed 55 percent of his passes while accumulating 761 yards and eight passing touchdowns.
 He also rushed for 506 yards and 10 scores his senior year for the Grizzlies, who ended the year with a 7-3 record and advanced the first round of the state playoffs.
 Considered a four-star recruit by Rivals.com, he was rated the No.10 athlete in the nation.
 He accepted a scholarship offer from University of Oregon over offers from Kansas State, Missouri and Notre Dame.